-Lakelands Academy is committed to open and honest communication and the highest possible standards of integrity.
-Part of meeting that commitment is to encourage employees, members and others who have serious concerns to speak up.
+Lakelands Academy is committed to the highest possible standards of openness, honesty, integrity and accountability.
+As part of this commitment, we encourage employees, members and others who have serious concerns to speak up in order that it can be dealt with promptly.
 This may need to be on a confidential basis and the Academy wishes to emphasise that if someone does 'speak up' they can do so without fear of reprisals.
 Such policies are termed "blowing the whistle" and this phrase is used throughout this statement but should be viewed as a positive action of speaking up.
 It is understandable that employees may not express concerns because they may feel that speaking up would be disloyal to colleagues or they fear harassment/victimisation.
 The Academy would encourage all employees to not ignore concerns and to report them positively and appropriately.